KoBeWi/Metroidvania-System/README.md

 - Map data is stored in a custom text format, which is designed to be space-efficient and VCS-friendly.
 - Map data can also be exported to JSON.
 - Validate map data for unused symbols, passages to nowhere etc.
-- Validate map theme for anything that potentially lead to an error, like mismatched sizes, missing textures etc.
+- Validate map theme for anything that potentially leads to an error, like mismatched sizes, missing textures etc.

 #### Runtime features